What’s all the fuss about raw honey vs pure honey and its present enzymes? Are they the reason we need to buy expensive honey instead of a cheap one?

 • Acid phosphatase is the enzyme in honey related to honey fermentation.
 The higher the pH, the greater the acid phosphatase activity.
 This is also useful in food manufacturing.

 Other physical and sensory properties make honey a good candidate for an additive to a wide variety of food.
-For example good sensory and rheological properties and superior microwave reactivity than synthetic sugars.
+For example, good sensory and rheological properties and superior microwave reactivity compared to synthetic sugars.
 If you are interested in this field, check the American National Honey Board (http://www.nhb.org/foodtech/index.html)

 Proteolytic Enzymes are present in raw honey